 The theme of Tower (D minor) is the longest and most developed in the game.
 It's a cycle of variations on a waltzing melody which gets more and more courageous and militant.
 Passages of flutes and violins depict flying snowflakes, since Tower's native terrain is Snow, while using of choir and percussion creates an enchanted atmosphere, as Tower is one of the most magical Heroes 3 towns.

 Inferno's music illustrates the element of fire.
 The main melody in A minor consists of fearsome exclamations, with exceptionally scary sound of brass instruments, while the accompaniment depicts boiling lava.
 The whole theme of Inferno is dramatic and restless, like a theme of hell should be.

 The theme of Necropolis is a realm of horror and dread.
 It starts with funeral bell tolls and a moaning choir melody (C minor), which seems to be a choir of dead souls.
 Then comes a famous Gregorian chant "Dies irae" ("Day of Wrath"), which is a symbol of death in many classical music works.
-It is followed by warlike music resembling gallop of Black and Dread Knights.
+It is followed by warlike music which gets more and more sarcastic, reminding a tango.
 In the end, "Dies irae" is performed by harpsichord in B-flat minor, driving deep sorrow and depression.

 Soundtrack of Dungeon is dark and gloomy, but not as horrific as in Necropolis, providing some sophisticated oriental motifs.
 A melody in the rhythm of a slow waltz (A minor) develops throughout the piece, getting more and more furious.
 It is interesting that Tower, which is Dungeon's fierce rival due to Titans-Black Dragons stand-off, also has a waltz-like theme.